zone117x/node-stratum-pool/README.md

     /* Sometimes you want the block hashes even for shares that aren't block candidates. */ "emitInvalidBlockHashes": false,

+    /* We use proper maximum algorithm difficulties found in the coin daemon source code.
+Most miners/pools that deal with scrypt use a guesstimated one that is about 5.86% off from the actual one.
+So here we can set a tolerable threshold for if a share is slightly too low due to mining apps using incorrect max diffs and this pool using correct max diffs. */ "shareVariancePercent": 10,

     /* If a worker is submitting a good deal of invalid shares we can temporarily ban them to reduce system/network load.
 Also useful to fight against flooding attacks. */ "banning": {